System Design Space

 Full virtualization

-The guest OS runs without modifications, the hypervisor emulates the hardware.
+The guest OS runs unmodified while the hypervisor reproduces the hardware-facing interface.

 Paravirtualization